Bryan Danielson: In-ring return and "The New" Daniel Bryan (2018–2019)

 At that time, after more than two years of evaluations, reviews of his medical history and neurological and physical evaluations, Bryan was cleared by three external independent neurosurgeons, neurologists, and concussion experts (in addition to Joseph Maroon) to return to WWE in-ring competition on March 20.
-On that day's SmackDown Live, Bryan thanked fans for their constant support and vowed to wrestle again.
-In his role as General Manager, he (kayfabe) fired Kevin Owens and Sami Zayn for attacking Shane McMahon the week before, resulting in Owens and Zayn attacking Bryan.
-In response, Bryan expressed regret over favoring them and scheduled a tag team match at WrestleMania 34 pitting himself and Shane against Owens and Zayn, with the latter being rehired if they win.
-At WrestleMania on April 8, Bryan and McMahon won after Bryan made Zayn submit in his first match since April 2015.
+He feuded against Kevin Owens and Sami Zayn, wrestling his first match in years at WrestleMania 34, where he and Shane McMahon defeated them.
 As a result of being medically cleared, Bryan resigned as general manager.

 Bryan participated in the 50-man Royal Rumble match at Greatest Royal Rumble on April 27 as the first entrant, lasting for 76 minutes before being eliminated by Big Cass in the final three.
 He broke the record for longest time spent in a single Royal Rumble match, previously held by Rey Mysterio in 2006.
 Bryan defeated Cass at Backlash on May 6 and Money in the Bank on June 17.
 On the June 26 episode of SmackDown Live, Bryan was aided by Kane in a post-match attack from The Bludgeon Brothers, reuniting Team Hell No. At Extreme Rules on July 15, Team Hell No lost to The Bludgeon Brothers after Kane was attacked pre-match with Bryan having to compete in a handicap match.

 After months of goading and later avoiding Bryan—as well as getting involved in Team Hell No's feud with The Bludgeon Brothers—Bryan competed against long-time rival The Miz at SummerSlam on August 19, but lost due to an undetected use of brass knuckles.
-Following SummerSlam, Miz mocked Bryan by delivering a fake retirement speech and Bryan's wife Brie Bella returned as his partner.
-At Hell in a Cell on September 16, Bryan and Bella lost to Miz and Maryse after Maryse pinned Bella.
-At Super Show-Down on October 6, Bryan defeated Miz to earn a WWE Championship opportunity against AJ Styles at Crown Jewel on November 2.
+Following SummerSlam, at Hell in a Cell Bryan and his wife Brie Bella lost to The Miz and Maryse.
+At Super Show-Down on October 6, Bryan defeated The Miz to earn a WWE Championship opportunity against AJ Styles at Crown Jewel on November 2.
 However, in wake of the Khashoggi death incident he refused to work the Crown Jewel event in Saudi Arabia and the storyline was altered so that their match took place on the October 30 episode of SmackDown Live, which Bryan lost.
-On the November 6 episode of SmackDown Live, Bryan was named team captain of SmackDown at Survivor Series on November 18, but later had to share this role with The Miz.